 As always, if you’re trying to lose or maintain your weight, the best results come from a combination of diet management as well as exercise and lifestyle/mindset changes.

 Fenugreek Extract Facts

-Fenugreek (also known as fenigreek, or Greek hay) is an annual herb indigenous primarily to China, Ukraine, India and southern (Mediterranean) Europe.
+Fenugreek (also known as fenugreek, or Greek hay) is an annual herb indigenous primarily to China, Ukraine, India and southern (Mediterranean) Europe.
 The herb’s dry, ripe seeds contain vitamins (riboflavin, thiamin, niacin, folic acid, as well as vitamins A, B6, C and E), minerals (iron, calcium, copper, selenium, potassium, magnesium, manganese and zinc).
 Fenugreek leaves are also remarkably rich in vitamin K.

-Also, 4-hydroxyisoleucine has been shown to boost insulin production by stimulating the beta cells of the pancreas, where insulin is produced.
+Also, 4-hydroxyisoleucine has been shown to help boost insulin production by stimulating the beta cells of the pancreas, where insulin is produced.
 These glucose-lowering/insulin boosting effects benefit both those who are diabetic and those who are non-diabetic.

 On an interesting historical side note, fenugreek was one of the spices used by the ancient Egyptians to embalm their deceased.

 Fenugreek extract (NOT the raw seed powder or seeds alone) can be easily found as an over-the-counter supplement, most frequently available in powder or capsule form.
 Tradition and research have shown many cosmetic and health benefits that come with the consumption of fenugreek extract.

 Some of the health benefits derived from the consumption of fenugreek are generally accepted to include the following (to some degree):